nickhilliard/irrslurp/README.md

 ```
 % perl Makefile.PL && make
+% perl -I blib bin/bogonsearch.pl --debug info > ipv4-bogons.json
-% perl -I blib bin/bogonsearch.pl --debug info
+% perl -I blib bin/bogonsearch.pl --debug info --protocol 6 > ipv6-bogons.json
 ```

-The invalid prefixes are emitted in json format.
+The invalid prefixes are emitted in json format on stdout.
 These can be parsed on the command-line using gron[1] or jq[2], or fed into another json consumer.

 All debugging information is emitted on stderr.